-Prerequisite: Take one set: Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, DMA 070, DMA 080 Set 2: MAT 060 and MAT 080 Set 3: MAT 060 and MAT 090 Set 4: MAT 095 Set 5: MAT 161
+Prerequisite: Take one set: Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, DMA 070, DMA 080 Set 2: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, and DMA 065 Set 3: MAT 121

-This is the first of two courses designed to emphasize topics, which are fundamental to the study of calculus.
-Emphasis is placed on equations and inequalities, functions (linear, polynomial, rational), systems of equations and inequalities, and parametric equations.
-Upon completion, students should be able to solve practical problems and use appropriate models for analysis and predictions.
+This course is designed to develop topics which are fundamental to the study of Calculus.
+Emphasis is placed on solving equations and inequalities, solving systems of equations and inequalities, and analysis of functions (absolute value, radical, polynomial, rational, exponential, and logarithmic) in multiple representations.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to algebra-related problems with and without technology.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics.